AN ARTIST-LED TATTOO STUDIO

 Have never gotten a tattoo before

-Have experience getting tattooed at different studios
+Have experience getting tattooed at a tattoo studio

 Key questions: